drduh/macOS-Security-and-Privacy-Guide/README.md

 There are many books and articles on the subject of pf firewall.
 Here's is just one example of blocking traffic by IP address.

-Put the following into a file called `pf.rules`
+Put the following into a file called `pf.rules`:

     set block-policy drop
     set fingerprints "/etc/pf.os"